adri326/lo21-project/README.md

 # lo21-project

-Project for the LO21 class "Algorithmics and programming II"
+Project for the LO21 class "Algorithmics and programming II".
+You can have a read at a transcript of the subject here (FR): https://github.com/Juknum/Systeme-Expert/blob/master/README.md

 ## Installation